Weeks-UNC/shapemapper-txome/README.md

     kallisto-txome --test

-This should complete without error in under 5 minutes, producing the folder `test`.
+This should complete without error in about 1 minute, producing the folder `test`.
 Note: due to the low read depth, SHAPE reactivity profiles from this dataset are not usable.